Ampm: 2008–2011: BP Connect branding

-2012–Mid 2022
+2012–2023

 In 2012, in Costa Rica, both ampm and Fresh Market stores were owned by the same company.
 By the end of that year, there were 38 ampm locations in the country.
 In August 2012 it was reported that BP had divested, or was planning to divest, all ampm operations East of the Rockies.
 In 2012, BP announced it would withdraw ampm stores from the eastern US by the end of that year, naming specifically Atlanta, Chicago, Cincinnati, Cleveland, and Orlando.
 At the time, there were 200 ampm convenience stores in BP fuel outlets in the eastern US, with 900 locations in the western US alongside BP and ARCO outlets.
 This occurred around the same time that BP divested ARCO itself to Tesoro Corporation and licensed the ARCO name from Tesoro for the Pacific Northwest and Northern California while retaining ownership of ampm.
 As of 2021, BP franchises ampm to independent ARCO owners in the Southwest United States, though company-owned ampm stores in the area converted to Speedway following Marathon Petroleum's purchase of ARCO in 2018.

 In 2014, the brand was focusing on food such as "coffee, bakery, fresh sandwiches and hot foods, along with an extensive condiment bar," as well as fountain drinks and refrigerated display cases.
 It had a value line, "ampm Good Stuff." ampm had 950 stores overall, with headquarters in La Palma, California, and operations in five states: Arizona, California, Nevada, Oregon, Washington. ampm was nearing its 1,000th location by November 2017.
 In early 2019, BP had "recently opened its first new-to-industry ampm site" in 12 years, marking the company's 1,000th ampm location in a BP outlet.
 In May 2019, Ipiranga was operating ampm stores in Brazil, with 2,500 ampm stores at gas stations in the country.

 In 2019, BP acquired an ownership stake in rival chain Thorntons LLC, and in 2021 announced it would acquire full ownership from partner ArcLight Capital Partners.
 The deal would make ampm and Thorntons sister chains, though BP plans to keep operations separate.
 With Thorntons being primarily in the Midwestern United States and Florida, the two chains do not overlap geographically.

 In August 2022, BP opened their first East Coast ampm convenience store in the New York City borough of The Bronx.
 It also marked the first time the West Coast chain had a presence in the Eastern United States since pulling out in 2012.
+A second New York City location opened in Queens in 2023.

 Dispersion

 With the division of ARCO between BP and Tesoro, West Coast franchising rights were split between BP (Washington, Oregon and Northern California) and Tesoro subsidiary company Treasure Franchise Company LLC (Arizona, Nevada, Utah and Southern California).

 Franchised and BP-owned units of ampm are also found in parts of Mexico, usually co-located with a Pemex (which is the main provider of gas in the country) and in Brazil usually, with an Ipiranga station.
-In Argentina and Chile they can be found in Repsol-YPF/ACA stations.
+In Argentina they could be found in YPF/ACA stations.